Terikyy/CarRental/README.md

 A simple car rental management application that allows users to browse, search, and reserve cars, with a JavaScript frontend and a PHP backend using JSON flat files for persistence.

-A demo can be temporarily found at [AWS CarRental Demo](http://rentn.us-east-1.elasticbeanstalk.com/) or alternatively here [Heroku CarRental Demo](https://rentn-42967cb9183f.herokuapp.com/).
+A demo can be temporarily found at [Heroku CarRental Demo](https://rentn-42967cb9183f.herokuapp.com/).

 ---